19hours/sg-statutes/Acts/Land Titles (Strata) Act.md

 within 4 weeks after the start of the permitted time and thereafter at intervals of not more than 4 weeks from the date of the last notice under this sub-paragraph;

-[46/2007 wef 04/10/2007]

-(c) ensure that the notice in sub-paragraph (b) does not include any subsidiary proprietor who has served or is entitled to serve a notice of rescission under paragraph 1E and that the notice in that sub-paragraph is certified by the advocate and solicitor appointed by the collective sale committee to be accurate;
+(c) ensure that the notice in sub-paragraph (b) does not include any subsidiary proprietor who has served or is entitled to serve a notice of rescission under paragraph 6 and that the notice in that sub-paragraph is certified by the advocate and solicitor appointed by the collective sale committee to be accurate;

-[46/2007 wef 04/10/2007]
+[S 365/2010 wef 16/07/2010]

 (d) advertise in the 4 official languages the particulars of the application in such local newspapers as approved by the Board;

+[S 365/2010 wef 16/07/2010]

 (e) serve notice of the proposed application on all the subsidiary proprietors of all the lots and common property in the strata title plan concerned and, if applicable, on the subsidiary proprietors in reversion of the leasehold estate in the lots, or on all the proprietors of all flats in the development concerned, as the case may be, by registered post enclosing a copy each of the following documents: